mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 ### Certificate creation/renewal

-First create a CSR: Keychain Access, Menu -> Certificate assistant -> Request a certificate from a CA. Enter email.
+For each certificate to be created, you need to create a CSR: Keychain Access, Menu -> Certificate assistant -> Request a certificate from a CA. Enter email.
 "Saved to disk".

 Go to [certificates](https://developer.apple.com/account/resources/certificates/list).
 See which certificates that are about to expire soon - only generate those.